 • Ensure there is a clear walkway to the chimney with adequate space for working.

-• Pets and children should be kept away from the vicinity.
+• In accordance with the Health & Safety Act 1974 pets and children should be kept away from the vicinity.

 On a traditional note – your children may like to go outside to see the top of the sweep’s brush poking out from the top of the chimney as this is considered good luck.

 Visit our Preparing For Your Chimney Sweep Page for further information.